rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_module.md

 ![][rokgallery_module_1]

-Once there, you'll be asked which type of module you wish to create.
+Once there, you will be asked which type of module you wish to create.
 RokGallery has its own module type listed as **RokGallery Module**.
 Simply select that from the list (pictured above) and you can begin initial configuration.

 ### Module Configuration